pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 > Important: Foreign key constraints can be enabled and you can use "ON DELETE" actions to
 > cascade deletions.

-SharingGRDB can synchronize one-to-one, many-to-one, and many-to-many relationships to CloudKit, and you can enforce foreign key constraints in your database connection.
-It is possible for records to be received by the sync engine out of order, such as a child record before the parent record it belongs to.
-The sync engine will cache the child record until the parent record has been synchronized, at which point the child record will also be synchronized.
+SharingGRDB can synchronize many-to-one and many-to-many relationships to CloudKit, and you can enforce foreign key constraints in your database connection.
+While it is possible for the sync engine to receive records in an order that could cause a foreign key constraint failure, such as receiving a child record before its parent, the sync engine will cache the child record until the parent record has been synchronized, at which point the child record will also be synchronized.

 Currently the only actions supported for "ON DELETE" are "CASCADE", "SET NULL" and "SET DEFAULT".
 In particular, "RESTRICT" and "NO ACTION" are not supported, and if you try to use those actions